Matt-DESTROYER/TypeSafe/README.md

 ## How does it work?

 ## Syntax
-The syntax is stolen from Python's type hints and TypeScript, the main difference between this and TypeScript is simply when and how the type checking occurs.
-In TypeSafe, valid vanilla JavaScript type checking is injected into your code, replacing the type hints.
+The syntax is stolen from Python's type hints and TypeScript.
+The main difference between TypeSafe and TypeScript being simply when and how the type checking occurs: in TypeSafe, valid vanilla JavaScript type checking is _injected_ into your code, _replacing_ the type hints.

 TypeSafe uses colons followed by a type name to allow type checking.
 Type hints can be placed after any variable or parameter name, and after a function declaration.